andy32323/PL1-2016/README.md

  * May 2.
 Lecture: [Lazy Evaluation](lecturenotes/08-lcfae.scala)
  * May 4.
 Exercise: [Booleans, Laziness in Scala](exercises/02Ex.scala).
 Includes solution to second homework.
  * May 9.
 Lecture: [Recursion](lecturenotes/09-rcfae.scala)
  * May 11.
 Exercise.
-Notes upcoming.
+[Interpreting CBV and CBN.
+Meta-level vs object-level.](exercises/03ExHwSolution.scala).
+Includes solution to third homework.
  * May 12.
 Lecture: [Mutation](lecturenotes/10-bcfae.scala)

  * May 16-19: *Pfingstpause*, no lectures/exercises.